← Blog

 • Specific context (what area of life, what situation)

-• Open outcome (not specifying what answer you want to hear)
+• Open direction (not specifying what answer you want to hear)

-• "I'm facing a possible career change and feeling uncertain — what do the cards reveal about this crossroads?" — specific context, open outcome.
+• "I'm facing a possible career change and feeling uncertain — what do the cards reveal about this crossroads?" — specific context, open direction.
 This is ideal.

 Questions That Empower